doubt72/heimdall/README.md

 `bundle install`

-(For the record, Heimdall was written in Ruby 2.2.2; not sure how many versions back it will successfully run; probably 2.0?
-Maybe 1.9?
-Really, just run 2.2.2 in whatever ruby version tool you use, rbenv, chruby or whatever.
-Anyway.)
+[NB: Heimdall was built for Ruby 2.2.2; earlier versions of Ruby may or may not work.]

 Once that's done, you can start the server with: